Tiago-0liveira/password-keeper/README.md

 ## | Debugging/Developing

+While developing the app run `wt-setup.cmd`, it uses the Windows Terminal to open 4 terminals in the same page, one for electron, one for react, one for sqlite3 and the other is for general purpose.
-While developing the app run `yarn dev:electron` in one terminal and in another one `yarn dev:react` Everytime a change is made in the electron part you have to restart the electron terminal.
-In the other hand react will detect changes automatically and auto-update!
+Everytime a change is made in the electron part you have to restart the electron terminal.
+In the other hand react will detect changes automatically and auto-update! (just press Ctrl+r)